YangLabHKUST/MR-APSS/README.md

 ```
 The "BMI~T2D" example with 1227 IVs takes about 1 minute tested on MAC OS 10.14.6 with 1.4 GHz Intel Core i5,16 GB 2133 MHz LPDDR3 and R version 3.6.1.

-We provide an example R code for implementing the other five MR methods including IVW, Egger,MRMix, RAPS, and CAUSE.
+We provide an example R code for implementing the other five MR methods including IVW, Egger, MRMix, RAPS, and CAUSE.

 # Reference
 Xianghong Hu, Jia Zhao, Zhixiang Lin, Yang Wang, Heng Peng, Hongyu Zhao, Xiang Wan, Yang Can, MR-APSS: a unified approach to Mendelian Randomization accounting for pleiotropy and sample structure using genome-wide summary statistics.